flipboards/simtool/TextScript/README.md

 # Textscript manual

-Textscript is a light script based on python, for generating input/script files more flexibly and efficiently.
+Textscript is a light script parser based on python, for generating input/script files more flexibly and efficiently.
 Its two commands are:

 - ts sub: Substitute variables and execute block commands;
 - ts view: View variables;